 What are the different types of psychometric tests?

-There are a number of different types of psychometric tests due to the range of cognitive capabilities and employer priorities.
+There are a number of different types of psychometric test due to the range of cognitive capabilities and employer priorities.
 The most commonly used are numerical reasoning tests, verbal reasoning tests, diagrammatic reasoning tests, situational judgement tests and personality tests .

 How do I prepare for psychometric tests?

 One of the most common bits of advice you have probably heard is to practice these tests beforehand.
 Unfortunately, we can’t provide you with anything more revealing.
 You can start with these psychometric test sample questions and answers.

 Practice really does improve performance

 We were founded on that belief that practice really does improve performance as candidates familiarise themselves with the types of tests they’ll face and hone the types of skills they’ll need.
 As well as a huge vault of practice tests, we’ve also created a psychometric test resource hub full of articles and videos to help you improve.
 Get started with our top psychometric test tips.

 Our top psychometric tests